 Booking a campsite in the Florida Keys

 State park campsites in the Florida Keys are in high demand year around.
-They are snapped up on the first day 11 months in advance — usually by 8:15 the morning they become available.
+They are snapped up on the first day 11 months in advance — usually before 8:15 the morning they become available.

 State park sites in the Keys are $36 per night.
-You’ll pay triple that for a private campground in the Keys.
+You’ll easily pay triple that for a private campground in the Keys.

 National parks and forests